just-me-/Dafny_LanguageServer_SA/README.md

 There are some helpfull links to getting into Visuel Studio Code Plugins as well.

 You can [download the PDF here](https://wuza.ch/specials/SA/Entwicklerdokumentation.pdf).
+For future adaptations of the documentation, the Word file will be made available via Git after our Bachelor thesis.
+For the current processing an alternative Word document synchronization is more suitable (SharePoint).

 ## VS Code Plugin Features
 If you would like to know which features are supported by the Visual Studio Code Plugin, please checkout the [VSCodePlugin-ReadMe](./VSCodePlugin/README.md).